mutty320/Chat-Room-application/README.md

 It is evaluated as follows:

-In the main controller we store an Atomic value which is incremented for every new message. then when a
+In the main controller an Atomic value is stored and is incremented for every new message. then when a

 user requests the list of messages

-his NewMessageId will be compared to the current message count, if they differ we then return the latest 5
+his NewMessageId will be compared to the current message count, if they differ then the newest 5

-Messages otherwise we keep the old list.
+messages will be returned, otherwise the old list is kept.

 -------------------------------------------------------------------------------------------
 Session: